-Work may be deemed minimally plagiarized or substantially plagiarized at the instructors' discretion with reference to the descriptions of these in the Faculty Handbook and the Students Handbook.
+Work may be deemed minimally plagiarized or substantially plagiarized at the instructors' discretion with reference to the descriptions of these in the Faculty Handbook.

 Where a paper is deemed by the instructor to be minimally plagiarized, the instructor will require the paper to be rewritten in correct form, with a grade reduction as penalty.
 The grade reduction is to be determined by the instructor.